BrightLocal/ApiDocs/source/includes/_cb.md

 # Citation Builder

-<p class="notice"> This API is deprecated.
+<p class="notice"> This API has been deprecated.
 Please refer to the documentation for our new [Citation Builder API](https://developer.brightlocal.com/docs/management-apis/agjq3z0pfs6nk-citation-builder).</p>

 ## Create Campaign (deprecated)